aneasystone/github-trending/README.md

 ## Javascript

+* 【2025-08-12】[willmiao / ComfyUI-Lora-Manager](https://github.com/willmiao/ComfyUI-Lora-Manager) - LoRA Manager for ComfyUI - A powerful extension for organizing, previewing, and integrating LoRA models with metadata and workflow support.
 * 【2025-08-09】[benborla / mcp-server-mysql](https://github.com/benborla/mcp-server-mysql) - A Model Context Protocol server that provides read-only access to MySQL databases.
 This server enables LLMs to inspect database schemas and execute read-only queries.
 * 【2025-08-09】[Kaliiiiiiiiii-Vinyzu / patchright](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright) - Undetected version of the Playwright testing and automation library.
 * 【2025-08-09】[automerge / automerge](https://github.com/automerge/automerge) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.